Point in polygon: Winding number algorithm

 An improved algorithm to calculate the winding number was developed by Dan Sunday in 2001.
 It does not use angles in calculations, nor any trigonometry, and functions exactly the same as the ray casting algorithms described above.
 Sunday's algorithm works by considering an infinite horizontal ray cast from the point being checked.
 Whenever that ray crosses an edge of the polygon, Juan Pineda's edge crossing algorithm (1988) is used to determine how the crossing will affect the winding number.
 As Sunday describes it, if the edge crosses the ray going "upwards", the winding number is incremented; if it crosses the ray "downwards", the number is decremented.
 Sunday's algorithm gives the correct answer for nonsimple polygons, whereas the boundary crossing algorithm fails in this case.

+Modified-polygon method

+The modified-polygon method, published in 2019, covers both convex and concave cases, and is based on the basic definition of the polygon size (line/area/volume) depending on the spatial dimensions of the shape.
+The result is a very fast and accurate method when compared to existing techniques.

 Implementations

 SVG

 Similar methods are used in SVG for defining a way of filling with color various shapes (such as path, polyline, polygon, text etc.).
 The algorithm of filling is influenced by 'fill-rule' attribute.
 The value may be either nonzero or evenodd.
 For example, in a pentagram, there is a central "hole" (visible background) with evenodd, and none with nonzero attribute.

 For simple polygons, the algorithms will give the same result.
 However, for complex polygons, the algorithms may give different results for points in the regions where the polygon intersects itself, where the polygon does not have a clearly defined inside and outside.
 One solution using the even-odd rule is to transform (complex) polygons into simpler ones that are even-odd-equivalent before the intersection check.
 This, however, is computationally expensive.
 It is less expensive to use the fast non-zero winding number algorithm, which gives the correct result even when the polygon overlaps itself.